-9 out 10 are working

 According to the 2020 survey on the employment of graduates conducted by the Catalan University Quality Assurance Agency (AQU), UOC graduates score 72 points out of 100 in the employment quality index.
 Happy graduates

-Report on the assessment of studies completed at the UOC with graduates from the 2019-2020 academic year.
+Report on the assessment of studies completed at the UOC with graduates from the 2021/2022 academic year.
+Abilities in which our graduates stand out

-A university in contact with the productive sector At the UOC we train professionals to empower companies.
+Transforming Higher Education in the Digital Age 沾 A university in contact with the productive sector At the UOC we train professionals to empower companies.
 We place the UOC's educational programmes at the disposal of organizations to ensure that professionals can enrol with advantages and discounts, fostering business competitiveness and people's development throughout their lives.
 More than 2,000 professionals are enrolled at the UOC with the backing of the companies where they work and over 200 companies collaborate with the UOC through its corporate enrolment services.
 We are the training partner of organizations like Mediapro, the Spanish Red Cross, Òptica & Audiologia Universitaria, and the trade union CCOO.
 Balancing the territorial imbalance The UOC is also committed to the social and economic transformation of territories at risk of depopulation.
-This commitment is reflected in its new rural action plan to provide networking and access to quality jobs, and to promote new and improved skills.
+This commitment is reflected in rural action plan to provide networking and access to quality jobs, and to promote new and improved skills.
 Educational opportunities must be provided wherever digital connection reaches.
 In Europe more than 137 million people (30% of the total) live in 80% of the territory.
-The European Commission has published a communication that recognizes the active role that rural territories should play Alumni symposium It offers a venue for both new graduates and those who earned their degrees from the University some time ago to meet and network.
-The pandemic has made it necessary to rethink events and make them more digital than ever.
-In 2021 virtual reality was used to transform the University's buildings in Poblenou (Barcelona) into interactive spaces which people could visit in the form of avatars.
-Participants could visit the virtual halls of their faculties and see some 20 innovative projects developed by other alumni.
+The European Commission has published a communication that recognizes the active role that rural territories should play Annual Alumni event This is a chance for the entire community of graduates, which this year reached over 100,000, to get together and network.
+The latest annual Alumni event was held in Barcelona and Madrid on 3 and 8 November, respectively.
+We were able to hear, first-hand, about the fascinating experiences of former UOC students, and we were able to meet up again and make the most of the opportunities to network.
+Thes two entertaining events, hosted by comic Víctor Parrado, were full of surprises.
+During the conversation section, UOC Vice President for Competitiveness and Employability, Àngels Fitó, talked with Antonio Turiel, CSIC researcher, PhD in Theoretical Physics and expert in energy resources, about a range of hot topics.
+They were also attended by UOC President, Josep A. Planell, the president of Alumni, Anna Armengol (in Barcelona), and member of the Alumni Council, Montserrat Prats (in Madrid).

 in Europe's green and digital transition.
 With "Leave no one and no place behind" as its motto, this roadmap aims to mobilize the various public and private actors in favour of rural communities, which must progress in order to ensure their survival.
 This new ruralism must foster repopulation, providing solutions to three major challenges: connectivity, mobility, and personal and professional promotion.
 The UOC plays a leading role in this initiative to achieve territorial balance by fostering employability through skill-building and specialization programmes throughout the land, promoting research on how technology can foment social equity and access to culture, generating evidence in relation to new sources of competitiveness in the rural environment, and analysing new dynamics to exchange open knowledge between the various territorial centres.

-08
+Transforming Higher Education in the Digital Age 30

-A global university with social impact

-The UOC has placed the 2030 Agenda at the centre of its transformation process to train and educate citizens from around the world in a way that promotes diversity and equal opportunities.
+A global university with social impact The UOC has placed the 2030 Agenda at the centre of its transformation process to train and educate citizens from around the world in a way that promotes diversity and equal opportunities.